jerturowetz/notes/to-do.md

 # Jer's To-Do List

+- retire satis server and use new DO server
+- delete satis ssh key from Github & bitbucket once server retired
 - get in touch with jesse fron Nunavik
 - Another matching muffin tin from provigo
 - Clean up gists